-If you wish, you may have a record of your measurements.
+If you wish, your child may have a record of their height and weight measurements.
 Other benefits from the survey will be indirect and in due course will come from any improvements in health and in health services which result from the survey.